 The Amex Gold card is free for the first 12 months and £140 thereafter.
 Unless you are spending a significant amount on the card (say £15k+) it would make sense to cancel the American Express Gold card UK once you’ve achieved the sign-up bonus and the 12 month period is up.

 American Express Gold Card UK – The Sign-Up Bonus

 The American Express Preferred Rewards Gold card offers 20,000 bonus Membership Rewards points when you spend £2,000 in your first 3 months.

 Membership Rewards points can be directly converted to Avios and with a number of other partners.
 If converted to Avios this would be enough for a return flight to Athens.

 Even better, you can get a higher bonus of 22,000 points if you use this specific link for the Amex Gold card, helping you to fly even further.
 For those who have read my post about the value of American Express Membership Rewards points (click here to read) if converted to Avios, you’ll know that I value the points at roughly £0.01 per point.
 As such by using this link you’re making in the region of £20, with the total benefit somewhere in the region of £220.
 Worth considering!
 Just look out for the additional 2,000 points as shown below in red when you use the referral link.

-What are the Other Benefits of the Amex Gold Card?
+What are the Other Amex Gold Card Benefits?